riemann/riemann/README.markdown

               number of reqs/sec.
     }

 Reimann clients submit these events to the server over the network.
+All fields are optional.

 Streams
 =======